-

 In a statement released today, the International Day of Education, Education International’s General Secretary David Edwards calls for urgent and decisive action to address all the inequities COVID-19 revealed and exacerbated and to ensure the right to free quality public education for all.

-Trade union rights are human rights 20 January 2021 Iraq: Union highlights that pandemic has deepened long-term deficiencies in education
+3. Trade union rights are human rights 15 January 2021

 While remote education has resumed in 2021, German education unions are calling on public authorities to support educators’ outstanding performance in ensuring access to quality education for all and well-organised and designed exams.